 Fortified wine is a very delicious type of wine that is consumed by people mostly before or after they have dinner.

 There are a number of fortified wines that exist, however, the most common ones include, port, sherry, Madeira, Vermouth or Marsala.
-People generally consume Port, Sherry, and Madeira the most because of its distinct flavor that forces them to keep going back for more.
+People generally consume the first three the most because of its distinct flavor that forces them to keep going back for more.

-Madeira is a fortified wine that can be found mostly on the Portuguese Madeira Islands.
-Madeira wine can either be consumed with desserts or it can be consumed as an aperitif, which means that people can either have it before their meal or after.
+This fortified wine can be found mostly on the Portuguese Maleira Islands.
+This wine can either be consumed with desserts or it can be consumed as an aperitif, which means that people can either have it before their meal or after.
 Madeira Wine is famous for the way wine is oxidized during the process with the help of heat and aging.
-The heat treatment given to the Madeira process during the winemaking process can help it last for a very long period of time.
+The heat treatment given to it during the winemaking process can help it last for a very long period of time.
 The flavor of this type of wine can vary as it can either be dry or sweet.
 It can also include flavors like caramel, peach, burnt sugar or hazelnut.

-Sherry wine is also a type of fortified wine that is made up of white grapes that can be found in Jerez de la Frontera a place that exists in Andaluzia, Spain.
-Sherry fortified wine can range from being dry to naturally sweet and there are sherry wines that are sweetened through the process of blending.
-Sherry wines are made up of Palomino Grapes that comes in a range of light to heavier versions.
+Another type of fortified wine that is made up of white grapes that can be found in Jerez de la Frontera a place that exists in Andaluzia, Spain.
+This fortified wine can range from being dry to naturally sweet and there are sherry wines that are sweetened through the process of blending.
+To make this type of wine we Palomino Grapes that comes in a range of light to heavier versions.
 Each version has a different name which makes it easier for the people to identify the wine they want.

 The sherry wine types include Fino, Manzanilla, Palo Cortado, Oloroso, Moscatel, Amontillado, Pedro Ximenez, Medium pale cream or medium cream.